Here are the 100+ best Black Friday deals at Lowe's: DeWalt, GE, Samsung and more

 Lowe's Black Friday sale is one of the best places to save on big-ticket home improvement essentials.
 If you're in the market for major home appliances, power tools or smart tech, the time to shop is now.

-Right now we are looking at major markdowns on essential appliances, like the Samsung RF28T5001SR French door refrigerator for just $1,979—a $220 markdown.
+Right now we are looking at major markdowns on essential appliances, like the Samsung RF28T5001SR French door refrigerator for just $1,499—an unbelievable $480 markdown.
 Meanwhile, the Black Friday sale is also a killer opportunity to stock up on smaller items at some of the best prices we've seen all year—you can save on everything from bathroom faucets and screwdriver sets to lightbulbs and Christmas decorations.

 When is Black Friday 2022?